JoeAnzalone/Staff-Roster/README.md

 All the data is stored in `_data/staff.yml` in [YAML](http://www.yaml.org/) format so if you'd like to make changes and preview them locally, you'll need to [install Jekyll](http://jekyllrb.com/docs/installation/) and run the following command:

     jekyll serve -w

-Once you're happy with your changes, be sure to merge them to the `gh-pages` branch.